-A protected workload and a real chance to develop outstanding practice

-	with high potential participants.
+- A protected workload and a real chance to develop outstanding practice with high potential participants.

-	- Access to a high quality leadership development programme – 21 days’

-	training over 16 months, delivered by top practice experts.
-This includes

-	training in motivational interviewing and parenting interventions.
-You will

-	also have the opportunity to work towards a Certificate in Systemic Practice

-	that is equivalent to a foundation year programme (fees may apply)..
+- Access to a high quality leadership development programme – 21 days’ training over approximately 12 months, delivered by top practice experts.
+This includes training in motivational interviewing and parenting interventions.
+You will also have the opportunity to work towards a Certificate in Systemic Practice that is equivalent to a foundation year programme (fees may apply).

-	- Opportunities to influence and shape both practice and practice education

-	across your local authority.
+- Opportunities to influence and shape both practice and practice education across your local authority.

-	- Be part of a national network of CSWs contributing to innovations in

-	practice and broader social work reform, and the chance to attend our
+- Be part of a national network of CSWs contributing to innovations in practice and broader social work reform, and the chance to attend a number of additional training and networking events.

-	national CSW conference.

-	- The opportunity to join the Frontline Fellowship after you have completed

-	one year as a CSW.
+- The opportunity to join the Frontline Fellowship after you have completed one year as a CSW.